-We treat behavioral health and substance abuse challenges by offering a full range of outpatient and inpatient services.
+We treat behavioral health and substance use challenges by offering a full range of outpatient and inpatient services.

-Our certified counselors, traditional practitioners, and people of faith provide a holistic approach to those seeking help.
+Our counselors, licensed therapists, traditional practitioners, and faith-based counselors provide a holistic approach to those seeking help.

-We advocate for Native youth by nurturing positive development to help them build healthy relationships.
+We advocate for Indigenous youth by nurturing positive development to help them build healthy relationships.

 DBMHS SERVICES